ElBeenMachine/my-portfolio/README.md

 # My Portfolio

-This is the git repository for the dashboard for managing my personal portfolio.
+This is the git repository for my personal portfolio.